Bihari languages

 Bihari languages are a group of the Indo-Aryan languages.
 The Bihari languages are mainly spoken in the Indian states of Bihar, Jharkhand, Uttar Pradesh, and West Bengal, and also in Nepal.
 The most widely spoken languages of the Bihari group are Bajjika, Angika, Bhojpuri, Magahi and Maithili.

+Cartographic Depiction of Maximum Extent of Bihari Languages, consisting of Bihar, Jharkhand, Eastern UP (Purvanchal), North-Eastern Chhattisgarh, and Sundargarh district of Odisha (this map also depicts Surjapuri and Bangla, although they are not classified as Bihari language).

+Index of All the Districts having Magadhan Languages as lingua franca. it consists districts of Bihar, East UP (Purwanchal), Jharkhand, Odisha & Madhya Pradesh.

 Despite the large number of speakers of these languages, only Maithili has been constitutionally recognised in India.
 Which gained constitutional status via the 92nd amendment to the Constitution of India, of 2003 (gaining assent in 2004).
 Maithili and Bhojpuri have constitutional recognition in Nepal.
-Bhojpuri-Awadhi-Magahi mix is also official in Fiji as Fiji Hindi.
+Bhojpuri-Awadhi mix is also official in Fiji as Fiji Hindi.
 There are demands for including Bhojpuri and Magahi/Khortha in the 8th schedule of Indian constitution.

 In Bihar, Hindi is the language used for educational and official matters.
 These languages were legally absorbed under the overarching label Hindi in the 1961 Census.
 Such state and national politics are creating conditions for language endangerments.
 After independence, Hindi was given the sole official status through the Bihar Official Language Act of 1950.
 Hindi was displaced as the sole official language of Bihar in 1981, when Urdu was accorded the status of the second official language.